krzemienski/awesome-from-stars/README.md

 * [piccolo-orm/piccolo](https://github.com/piccolo-orm/piccolo): A fast, user friendly ORM and query builder which supports asyncio.
 * [PicoMLX/PicoAIProxy](https://github.com/PicoMLX/PicoAIProxy): Reverse proxy for OpenAI and Anthropic written in server-side Swift
 * [PicoMLX/PicoMLXServer](https://github.com/PicoMLX/PicoMLXServer): The easiest way to run the fastest MLX-based LLMs locally
+* [Skitre/PiCove](https://github.com/Skitre/PiCove): A desktop interface for Pi Coding Agent, with visual workflows for conversations, tool calls, sessions, models, and packages.
 * [spring-media/PiedPiper](https://github.com/spring-media/PiedPiper): A small set of classes and functions to make easy use of Futures, Promises and async computation in general.
 All written in Swift for iOS 10+, WatchOS 3, tvOS and Mac OS X apps.
 * [agconti/piedpiper-web](https://github.com/agconti/piedpiper-web): A sample scaffolded project from https://github.com/agconti/cookiecutter-django-rest
 * [SRGSSR/pillarbox-apple](https://github.com/SRGSSR/pillarbox-apple): A next-generation reactive media playback ecosystem for Apple platforms.